Songbird (2020 film): Plot

-By 2024, COVID-19 has been mutated into COVID-23 and the world is in its fourth Quarantine year.
+By 2024, COVID-19 has been mutated into COVID-23 and the world is in its fourth quarantine year.
 In the United States, the nation's government is converted into a fascist police state and the people are required to take temperature checks on their cell phones while those infected with COVID-23 are taken from their homes against their will and forced into quarantine camps, also known as "Q-Zones" or concentration camps, where some fight back against the brutal restrictions.
 In these camps, the infected are left to die or forcibly get better.

 Nico Price, a motorbike courier with immunity, due to the fact he was infected with the virus, is in a virtual relationship with Sara Garcia, a young artist living with her grandmother Lita whose lockdown prohibits them from physical contact.
 Nico works for Lester, who specializes in delivering packages to wealthy individuals.
 One of their biggest clients is the Griffins, Piper and William, whose daughter Emma has an auto-immune disorder.
-William is a former record executive having sex with May, a singer who makes a living online selling covers of classic songs.
+William is a former record executive having a sexual affair with May, a singer who makes a living online selling covers of classic songs.
 May develops a bond with Michael Dozer, a disabled war veteran who works for Lester as a drone operator to keep track of their couriers.

 One night, Lita begins to show symptoms of COVID-23 while the "sanitation" department, led by Emmett Harland, is forcing Sara's neighbor Alice out of her apartment after she becomes infected.
 Emmett warns Sara that their apartment building has seen a rise in infections.
 He has also killed one of the infected individuals who escaped from the nearby Q-zone with a pocket knife.
 Sara informs Nico about Lita's condition, leading Nico to spend the night by Sara's apartment door.
 In the morning, Sara passes her temperature check, but Lita fails hers.
 Nico promises to keep Sara from being taken.

 Nico contacts Lester to let him know that he's aware they are transporting illegal immunity wristbands.
 Lester tells him the Griffins are the ones selling them.
 When he goes to their house, the Griffins give Nico the phone number of their supposed supplier.
 Nico ends up meeting with Emmett at a warehouse, revealing it to be a trap which Nico escapes.